sigp/lighthouse/book/src/validator-discovery.md

 Users that create validators using the `lighthouse account` tool in the standard directories and do not start their `lighthouse vc` with the `--strict` flag should not need to understand the contents of this document.
-However, users with more complex needs may find this document crucial.
+However, users with more complex needs may find this document useful.

 ## Introducing the `validator_definitions.yml` file

-The `validator_definitions.yml` file is located in the `validator_dir`, which defaults to `~/.lighthouse/validators`.
+The `validator_definitions.yml` file is located in the `validator-dir`, which defaults to `~/.lighthouse/validators`.
 It is a [YAML](https://en.wikipedia.org/wiki/YAML) encoded file defining exactly which validators the validator client will (and won't) act for.